Lung Cancer Resources & Assistance Programs

-When you’re fighting lung cancer, the focus is often on battling the cancer — as it should be!
+When you're dealing with lung cancer, the focus is often on managing the cancer -- as it should be!
 However, other distractions can often come up and become stressful and anxiety-provoking.
-Insurance problems, financial troubles, transportation struggles, and pricey treatments can all take our thoughts and energy away from where we need them the most, fighting our battle and focusing on getting well.
+Insurance problems, financial troubles, transportation struggles, and pricey treatments can all take our thoughts and energy away from where we need them the most, focusing on feeling and getting well.
 While many of us know there are assistance programs out there for individuals with cancer, it’s incredibly overwhelming to search through them all and know how to qualify.

 Navigating the resources out there

 Below is a sample of some of the assistance programs available that you may qualify for if needed.
 These are good places to start, and may lead to other organizations that are just as beneficial.
 There is help out there for everyone.
 Even if you have the best health insurance possible, you will no doubt still be expected to pay at least some of your bills, which can certainly add up.
 Make sure you know what kind of insurance coverage you have as you go through some of these options, as programs may ask.
 If you are unsure whether or not you have private healthcare (usually from an employer), government healthcare (Medicare, Medicaid, Veteran’s Health Administration, and the like), or some other type of insurance, enlist the help of a family member, friend, or cancer support network to help you decipher your current position.